-Bizagi will not allow inserting a new row that has a same business key value than that one of an existing row.
+Bizagi will not allow inserting a new row that has the same business key value as that of an existing row.

-Consider if you will be relying on such definitions for your entities.
+This will be useful if you rely on such definitions for your entities.

-Though it is a recommended practice to explicitly define business keys (especially for parameter entities), note that not every entity necessarily is benefited when using them.
+Though it is a recommended practice to explicitly define business keys (especially for parameter entities), not every entity necessarily benefits from using them.

-If you will be defining business keys for your entities, consider that may not change this definition for an entity after such entity has been deployed to a production environment.
+If you define business keys for your entities, remember that you cannot change this definition for an entity after the entity has been deployed to a Production environment.